 Kingship of some form is possibly the oldest form of government.
 It is a global phenomenon, and is practiced in literally thousands of different ways.
 So, we’re going to need to try to narrow it down a little bit.
 Here I am going to prioritize evidence in-game, especially visual evidence.
 This allows us to focus our search in three stages.

-- First, we can get a rough geographic idea Hyrule is from.
+- First, we can get a rough geographic idea of where Hyrule is from.

 - Then, adding in accounts of Rhoam’s actions before Ganon, we can get a better sense of the timeframe Rhoam’s rule mostly closely corresponds to.